-- A. A rough draft of your skit with dialogue and stage directions is due 45 days prior to the conference start date. - B. The final draft of your skit with dialogue, stage directions, lighting, and media cues is due 2 weeks prior to the conference start date. - C. Each candidate school is required to complete a full-dress rehearsal (costumes, stage set, etc.) and to rehearse its skit in its entirety on the convention center stage on the first day of the conference so there are no surprises for the stage manager or the Credentials Committee during the Political Rally.
-Each school will be allotted approximately 10 minutes; the number of schools running for office will determine the final length of rehearsal time.
-A schedule will be sent to candidate schools before the conference start date. - D. The time allowed for rehearsal is to rehearse and make necessary adjustments based on the stage.
-In addition to dress rehearsal, the time provided may also be used for speech practice. - E. A rehearsal schedule will be sent to each candidate school approximately two weeks before the conference.
+- A. A rough draft of your skit with dialogue, video and sound clip notations, and stage directions is due 45 days prior to the state annual conference start date. - B. The final draft of your skit with dialogue, stage directions, costumes, lighting, and media cues is due 2 weeks prior to the state annual conference start date. - C. Each candidate school is required to complete a full-dress rehearsal (costumes, stage set, etc.) and to rehearse its skit in its entirety on the convention center stage on the first day of the state annual conference so there are no surprises for the stage manager or the Credentials Committee during the Political Rally.
+If the costumes or dress are different from the approved dress, the new dress must be approved before taking the stage by the Vice President School. - D. Each school will be allotted approximately 10 minutes; the number of schools running for office will determine the final length of rehearsal time.
+A schedule will be sent to candidate schools before the state annual conference start date. - E. The time allowed for rehearsal is to rehearse and make necessary adjustments based on the stage.
+In addition to dress rehearsal, the time provided may also be used for speech practice. - F. A rehearsal schedule will be sent to each candidate school approximately two weeks before the state annual conference.
 Schools must be on time.
 Skits will be rehearsed in the same order as they are performed at the Political Rally.
-This is in reverse order of their position on the ballot, which is determined by a drawing. - F. Representatives from the Credentials Committee will be present during skit rehearsal to monitor the appropriateness of skits (see "standards" statement above).
+This is in order of their position on the ballot, which is determined by random draw. - G. Representatives from the Credentials Committee will be present during skit rehearsal to monitor the appropriateness of skits (see "standards" statement above).
 If anything in the skit is determined to be inappropriate by the Credentials Committee, the candidate school must remove or replace the line/behavior/song/etc. from the skit.
-If the banned portion of the skit is performed during the skit at the Political Rally, the skit will be stopped, and the candidate school will be disqualified for violation of campaign rules and regulations. - G. Each candidate school will be allowed to send one student, one tech student, and advisor to tour the skit area prior to the start of skit rehearsal at the meeting of all schools.
+If the banned portion of the skit is performed during the skit at the Political Rally, the skit may be stopped, and the candidate school will be disqualified for violation of campaign rules and regulations. - H. Each candidate school must send one student and advisor to the required technical meeting of all schools to tour the skit area prior to the start of skit rehearsals.
+The school may also send up to one tech student, but it is optional.